Velocidex/velociraptor-docs/content/blog/2023/2023-02-13-release-notes-0.6.8/_index.md

 ### New Virtual File System GUI

-The VFS feature in Velociraptor allows users interactively inspect directories and files on the endpoint, in an familiar tree user interface.
+The VFS feature in Velociraptor allows users to interactively inspect directories and files on the endpoint, in an familiar tree user interface.
 The previous VFS view would store the entire directory listing in a single table for each directory.
 For very large